 Trout aren’t terribly unlike us in that they can be lethargic in the cold.
 The chilly winter months mean fish are hunkered down on the bottom and anglers are typically stuck dredging nymph rigs to try to catch them.
 While that can certainly still be the case in March, there is a very real opportunity to throw some dries and entice a few fish to the surface.
 Hatches may be more prolific and diverse here in the coming months, but there are a few bug events anglers are going to want to key in on here with the first signs of spring!

 Little Black Stonefly

-This is always the first sign that spring is actually here!
+This is always the first sign that spring is actually here to stay!
+These little stoneflies emerge in the dead of winter from January into mid-spring.
 There still might be snow on the ground, but the little black stonefly’s emergence means that warmer days are ahead and trout feed hungrily on these protein-rich morsels.
 While we typically think of stoneflies as big, long insects, these ones actually live up to their name of being on the smaller end.
 Sizes #14 and #16 might not seem very small, but they are when we’re talking stoneflies, and that’s the sweet spot for anglers trying to match the nymph stage.
-Another good bet to match this early season hatch is a black stimulator, should the fish be feeding on the surface.
+Another good bet to match this early season hatch is a black stimulator or chubby chernobyl, should the fish be feeding on the surface.

 BWO (Blue Winged Olives)